 Petition for Readmission

 The student who is eligible to return to the program, and desires readmission, must first meet with the specialty/program director and follow up with a petition to the School for readmission no later than three months prior to the start of the following academic year.
-The written petition should be sent to the specialty/program director, the associate director of enrollment management, and the associate dean of student life along with updated transcripts and a résumé or CV.
+The written petition should be sent to the specialty/program director, the associate director of enrollment services, and the associate dean of student life along with updated transcripts and a résumé or CV.
 Petitions will be reviewed by the specialty/program director with the program faculty, and notification of the decision will be sent to the student within a month of receipt.
 If the student is permitted to return to the program, the specialty/program director will identify the expectations and requirements, including but not limited to courses.
 If more than two terms have lapsed, the student will be required to establish clinical competency either through a comprehensive exam or by retaking a clinical course.